ember-template-lint/ember-template-lint/docs/rule/builtin-component-arguments.md

 * `type`
 * `value`

-The builtin `Textarea` component has several arguments that match attributes of the lower-case `textarea` HTML element.
+The builtin `Textarea` component has several arguments that match properties of the lower-case `textarea` HTML element.
 These arguments should be set via e.g.
 `@value`, instead of `value`, but it is easy to forget and can cause subtle issues.